PufferFinance/PufferPool/docs/Guardians.md

 Guardians play a crucial role in our system and are a collective of respected community members who are deeply aligned with Ethereum's principles and values.

 We are deploying and enabling [GuardianModule.sol](../src/GuardianModule.sol) and creating a wallet inside of an enclave.
 The wallets from the enclave are used to sign data that the enclave produces.
 GuardianModule is used to ensure that the Guardians are:
-- Using a trusted execution environment
+- Running the correct version of an Intel SGX enclave
-- Validating the Guardian's signatures coming from the enclaves
+- Verifying signatures from the Guardians enclaves and EOAs to perform their duties

+Guardians are running enclaves that have very limited functionality.
+Particularly, the enclave has only three functionalities:

+1. Create a fresh ETH keypair and attest to its creation via remote attestation evidence.
+The private key is kept private even to the Guardian

+2. Sign off on a NoOp's beacon chain deposit message if it was valid and the enclave was able to receive custody of an encrypted keyshare and verify remote attestation evidence

+3. Produce a partial signature for a `VoluntaryExit` Message.
+If a threshold of Guardians combine these signatures they are able to withdraw a validator should their balance fall too low or their smoothing commitment duration expire.

-The Guardian module allows guardians to change their enclave address to a new enclave address.
-For this purpose, we are using [EnclaveVerifier](./EnclaveVerifier.md).
-It ensures that the guardians are using enclaves.
+The GuardianModule allows Guardians to rotate their enclave ETH keypairs using [EnclaveVerifier](./EnclaveVerifier.md).
+It ensures that the Guardians are using the correct enclave version by verifying remote attestation evidence.

-The roles of the guardians are:
+The roles of the Guardians are:
+- Provisioning ETH to Validators
-- Reporting the amount of ETH backing pufETH
+- Calculating and Posting Proof of Rewards (the amount of ETH backing pufETH)
 - Ejecting validators
+- Skipping provisioning ETH to validators with invalid deposit messages

 #### Future of Guardians